Anonymous1531/STeP_Cost/README.md

 - Check that `/scan`, `/map`, `/plan`, and `/amcl_pose` are being published.
 - Verify that `policy_bridge` is running.
-- Confirm that unexpected obstacle detection is enabled.
+- Confirm that detour-gated event detection is enabled.
 - Use `ros2 topic echo /object_world_positions` to inspect outputs.

 ### VLM classification does not run